Fanny Hill (TV serial): Differences between the novel and adaptation

 There are several differences between the text and the TV serial.
 In this BBC adaptation, Fanny Hill's on camera moments are direct in nature after the events she experienced, unlike the novel's epistolary, first-person account of her adventures to the unnamed "Madam."

-In the serial, the man who Mrs. Brown first arranges to take Fanny's maidenhead turns out to be Charles' father, while in the text, the two men are not related.
-Also in the serial, Fanny is caught with William by Mr. H --- during their first sexual encounter.
+In the serial, the man who Mrs Brown first arranges to take Fanny's maidenhead turns out to be Charles' father, while in the text, the two men are not related.
+Also in the serial, Fanny is caught with William by Mr H --- during their first sexual encounter.

-In regards to Mr. H---, he appears multiple times in the BBC adaptation.
-In the novel, Mr. H--- appears at Mrs. Brown's brothel as well as the room that Fanny stays in after she leaves the brothel.
-However, there is no mention of Mr. H-- reappearing in Fanny's life at Mrs. Cole's (ordering the arrest of the prostitutes for having a secret brothel) as shown in the serial.
+In regards to Mr H---, he appears multiple times in the BBC adaptation.
+In the novel, Mr H--- appears at Mrs Brown's brothel as well as the room that Fanny stays in after she leaves the brothel.
+However, there is no mention of Mr H-- reappearing in Fanny's life at Mrs Cole's (ordering the arrest of the prostitutes for having a secret brothel) as shown in the serial.

-Within the novel, a man referred to as the "good natured Dick" by Fanny and the girls at Mrs. Cole's brothel, has been entirely replaced in the BBC film adaptation.
+Within the novel, a man referred to as the "good natured Dick" by Fanny and the girls at Mrs Cole's brothel, has been entirely replaced in the BBC film adaptation.
 Instead of being a man who appears to be mentally handicapped, the "good natured Dick" has been replaced instead by a man who is sickly and ends up living with the girls in the brothel until his death.

 The end of the BBC adaptation has Fanny Hill coming home in a carriage when a man on horseback (revealed to be Charles) rides up beside the carriage and stops it.
 Fanny Hill and Charles then embrace and the movie soon comes to a close by showing Fanny narrating her happiness that follows.
-In the novel, Fanny is in her house and doesn't believe that she will see Charles ever again when, one day, there is a knock on the door in bad weather and two men ask to come in.
+In the novel, Fanny is in her house and does not believe that she will see Charles ever again when, one day, there is a knock on the door in bad weather and two men ask to come in.
 One of the men turns out to be Charles and Fanny quickly embraces him.
 Unlike the film adaptation, the text continues after this scene with Fanny and Charles catching up.
 Shortly after, they engage in a string of sexual acts together that takes up most of the ending.
 At the end of both the text and the show, Fanny wraps up her experiences by remarking on pleasure and the morality of her situation.